ValentinGaudin/ValentinGaudin/README.md

 - 👋 Hi, I’m @ValentinGaudin
 - 👀 I’m interested in my formation of coding
-- 🌱 I’m currently learning HTML, CSS, JS
+- 🌱 I’m currently learning HTML, CSS, PHP(Symfony) & JS (React.JS)
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me :  https://www.linkedin.com/in/valentin-gaudin-67bb01196/
+- 📫 How to reach me :  https://www.linkedin.com/in/gaudinvalentin/
+- 📧 With my e-mail : valentingaudin@gmail.com

 <!---
 Valloche/Valloche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.